 Social and Behavioral Research Grants Program

 The Social and Behavioral Research Grants Program provides funding to researchers and implementers from interdisciplinary fields exploring vaccine acceptance amongst communities in low- and middle-income country settings.
 Through this program, Sabin encourages collaborative local partnerships between academic researchers, health officials and local communities.
 Grant partners conduct innovative research projects that utilize appropriate and rigorous methods to illuminate the social and behavioral dimensions of vaccination at multiple levels and then examine potential solutions to address those dimensions.
-Grant partners have the opportunity to build relationships and have impactful conversations about their work and its potential application to immunization programming through the VARN, as well as by writing for the Resource Hub.
+Learn more about our newly formed Grants Partner Coalition, comprising partners from our previous grant cycles that will be open to all future grantees in the program.

-Most recently, Sabin received 119 proposals representing 36 countries for the 2020 grant cycle.
+Sabin received 119 proposals representing 36 countries.
 Sabin awarded grants of up to $30,000 to five research teams to explore the social and behavioral drivers of COVID-19 misinformation, and its impact on routine immunization and the acceptance of a COVID-19 vaccine.
-The research teams from India, Kenya, Pakistan and Uganda are conducting their research virtually to ensure the safety of the research teams and the communities with which they work during the COVID-19 pandemic.